Floopert/CW2024/Readme.md

     -it is the super class of LevelOne, LevelThree & LevelFour which are wave based levels -the class will have all methods that are common in LevelOne, LevelThree & LevelFour classes.

 ### LevelThree.java | LevelFour.java (com.example.demo.levels.waveLevels)
     -extention of additional levels
     -the levels' completion condition is also clearing all the waves

 ### LevelFive.java (com.example.demo.levels)
     -extention of additional levels
     -the level's completion condition is destroying the boss

+### RandomYMovePattern.java (com.example.demo.activeActors.planes.movePatternLogic)
+    -this is a class broken up from Boss.java
+    -this class contains the logic for random Y movement -classes such as Boss.java and EnemyPlaneT3.java will create an object of this class to initialize the random move pattern and then also to get the next move to update the plane's position

 # ----------------------------------------------------------------------------------------------------------------